 The whole matter of the number of primary turns to use is an interesting subject.
 As mentioned elsewhere it mainly depends on the size of the capacitor and is affected by the secondary and toroid characteristics, and your first coil will most likely be happy with a static gap and a primary of 10 to 15 turns.

+Later on if you decide to build a second bigger coil and decide to squeeze as much performance as possible from it, you may decide to take into account the type of spark gap being used as well.
 Most of the losses always occur in the spark gap, so if the type of spark gap chosen has high losses associated with it, it can sometimes be better to try and restrict the primary current by having more primary turns.
+This is because you will loose even more power in a gap as the current increases, simply because power lost equals ROhms x I² (the reactance of the primary x the current squared).

 Now although the primary inductance may be a small value, typically 20μH to 40 μH [micro Henries] the momentary amperage flowing when the gap fires can be very high (800 amps on a bigger coil), especially when its value has been squared, so the losses can soon mount up!